Indoor-Mobility-Analysis/IMA-wiki/Data-Formats.md

 **tickets_adm**: to store ticketing data for passengers at station ADM
 * _id: ObjectId
 * timestamp: int,
-	* the timestamp when the record generated
+	* the timestamp when the record was generated
 * gate: int,
-	* the ticket barrier that the record generated
+	* the ticket barrier at which the record was generated
 * io: boolean,
 	* True when the passenger is getting into the station, and vice versa